 When I discovered the world of subscription boxes, I was instantly hooked.
 Receive a box full of specially curated items in the mail every month?
 Sign me up.
 Since then, I have tried everything from Ipsy for makeup to Norlii for specialty goods from Scandinavia.

 Along the way, I’ve received some lovely things, but my house has also become filled with clutter I did not need or want.
-If you’re trying to pare down your possessions, skip the subscription boxes and buy individual items you want.
+If you’re trying to pare down your possessions, skip the subscription boxes and buy individual items you want instead.

 11. Specialty beauty products